utkarshsaboo45/BERT-Hate_Speech_Detection/Milestone_1/Project_proposal.md

 [A BERT-Based Transfer Learning Approach for Hate Speech Detection in Online Social Media](https://arxiv.org/pdf/1910.12574.pdf)

+This paper talks about a transfer learning approach using the pre-trained language model BERT learned on General English Corpus (no specific domain) to enhance hate speech detection on publicly available online social media datasets.
+They also introduce new fine-tuning strategies to examine the effect of different embedding layers of BERT in hate speech detection.

 [Hate speech detection on Twitter using transfer learning](https://www.sciencedirect.com/science/article/abs/pii/S0885230822000110)

 This paper shows that multi-lingual models such as xlm- roberta and distil-Bert are largely able to learn the contextual information in the tweets and accurately classify hate and offensive speech.